 Make tea or go for a walk alone when changing tasks or working non-stop for a long period of time.
 Let your mind recharge before switching to the next thing on your list.

 Working remotely you may start to feel disconnected from your colleagues, feeling left out and unsupported.
 What is the main advice to stay connected to your company?
 Of course, it is video calls.
 They can help bridge the gap and they can be not only regarding work but also informal to discuss the last series you watched or book you read.
 Just imagine that you are drinking coffee together in the office kitchen.

-One more advice here – Keep your cameras ON!
-Sometimes you feel more comfortable hiding in pajamas behind a camera-off, but it is not good practice.
+One more piece of advice here – Keep your cameras ON!
+Sometimes you feel more comfortable hiding in pajamas behind a camera off, but it is not good practice.
 We are used to people’s faces, to their facial expressions and signs.
 When times are uncertain, these visual hints calm our minds and provide a sense of connection.
 People want to see you smile or an approving nod.
 So get ready for a meeting to make it possible to keep your camera ON.

 5. Be clear when communicating with colleagues